karx/karx.github.io/GymVym/README.md

 ## Executive Summary
-This documentation is to serve as a 'Statement of Work' or SOW for implementing the Digital infrastucture and products required for GymVym opertaions.
+This documentation is to serve as a 'Statement of Work' or SOW for implementing the Digital infrastructure and products required for GymVym operations.

 Networks, Computing and Data Science has made possible Integrated systems that can really empower business.
-Such a system would include a means to capture, catalog and analyze data, along with tools to enforce 'business logic'.
+Such a system would include a means to capture, catalogue and analyze data, along with tools to enforce 'business logic'.

 Akriya Technologies will work with GymVym to:

 * Designing the GymVym Services Architecture
 * Design and Development of GymVym Customer Endpoints
 * Develop and Engineer the GymVym Operational Toolkit
-* Deployments of GymVym infrstucture
+* Deployments of GymVym infrastructure
 * Provide documentation of the new system
 * Knowledge Transfer of GymVym